Just a couple of years ago my idea of a successful and happy life consisted of always making sure the boxes were checked…

 I had a voice in my head for quite some time telling me, “This isn’t the life you are meant to live; what are you doing?”
 I suppressed the voice and did everything I could to shut it up.
 I justified to myself that I am doing the right thing in maintaining ‘normalcy’ (whatever that is) for my daughters and to keep their routine.
 I didn’t think I was ready for change.
 The thought of it was uncomfortable.
 I hate being uncomfortable and avoid that feeling at all costs.
-I came to a place that the pain of my everyday life was so bad that I realized nothing could be worse than staying in the place I was.
+I came to a place that the pain of my everyday life cut so deep and I realized nothing could be worse than staying in the place I was.
 I was terrified.

 I began to open my thoughts about what could go wrong and compare them to what amazing things my life could hold.
 Resistance was definitely there as my inner voice wouldn’t stop, “You’re not good enough, What if you fail?”
 I knew that if I continued to listen to this voice I would remain paralyzed in a life that I felt I could no longer endure.

 I am learning how to look at feelings differently.
 Negative emotions aren’t always bad; sometimes they are messengers.